 Study MPhil/PhD in German Studies under the supervision of an internationally-leading experts.
-Warwick's Modern Language and Cultures department, ranked 5th in the UK (REF 2014), invites you to study amongst a vibrant research community while engaging the diversity of German language culture.
+Warwick's Modern Language and Cultures department invites you to study amongst a vibrant research community while engaging the diversity of German language culture.

 Before you arrive you will be matched to one or more of our expert supervisors and during the course you will meet with them frequently for guidance on the conceptualization, research and writing of your Dissertation.
 This will include reading and discussion of draft material.
 You will also be expected to participate in the research culture of the School, for example by attending research seminars.